Books

 Disembodiment examines self-destruction, self-injury, and radical self-endangerment as unconventional performances of refusal that are erased, marginalized, and distorted by metanarratives of history as progress and agency as freedom.
 From the death-acts of enslaved Africans, hunger strikes of woman suffragists, and Gandhian fasting practices to the self-incineration of Bouazizi, hunger and thirst strikes in the Maze and Guantánamo, and lip-sewing practices of migrants and asylum seekers at the borders of the Global North today, Bargu traces a bleak repertoire of contention performed by the oppressed.
 As a work in global critical theory whose normative compass is the suffering body, Disembodiment brings together corporeal enactments of defiance from the Global South with major thinkers of Western modernity and prominent critical-theoretical traditions of the twentieth century.
 Disembodiment offers a materialist theory of corporeal agency that unfolds a stark critique of the present and upholds the body’s powers as fundamentally rebellious and ultimately undomesticable.

-Disembodiment was the co-recipient of the 2025 David Easton Award, given by the American Political Science Association Foundations of Political Theory Section.
+Disembodiment is the co-recipient of the 2025 David Easton Award, given by the American Political Science Association Foundations of Political Theory Section.
+This award is given to a book that broadens the horizons of contemporary political science by engaging issues of philosophical significance in political life through any of a variety of approaches in the social sciences and humanities.

-Disembodiment was also recognized with the 2026 Sai Felicia Hensel Best Book Award, Honorable Mention by the Interdisciplinary Studies Section (IDSS) of the International Studies Association.
+Disembodiment has also been recognized by an Honorable Mention for the 2026 Sai Felicia Hensel Best Book Award from the Interdisciplinary Studies Section of the International Studies Association, which recognizes a work that is an original and outstanding contribution to interdisciplinary studies, broadly defined.

 Starve and Immolate: